CQCL/hugr/specification/hugr.md

     first element being key and the second as the return value; and (2) an optional default value of the same `Sum` type. -->

-  - `DFG`: a simply nested dataflow graph, the signature of this operation is the signature of the child graph.
+  - `DFG`: A nested dataflow graph.
     These nodes are parents in the hierarchy.
+    The signature of the operation comprises the output signature of the child Input node (as input) and the input signature of the child Output node (as output).

 <img src="attachments/2647818241/2647818467.png" width="1024px">